philthompson10/pyqtdeploy/doc/sysroot.rst

 :py:class:`pyqtdeploy.ComponentOption` instances that describe each of the component's configurable options.
 It does not matter what the name of the class is.

+Your own component plugins should be placed in the same directory as the :file:`sysroot.toml` file.

 .. py:module:: pyqtdeploy